Unturned3/mtcnn/README.md

-# cd\_mtcnn\_new
+# train\_bnet

-this branch tests MTCNN training on custom dataset of children images

-the cd\_mtcnn branch is older than this one.
-This branch tests new methods of training the PNet and ONet, including cropping smaller images from the raw dataset, etc.
+this branch uses some of the pnet training code to train bnet, which specializes in identifying children bodies.